West Virginia Code

 The commission shall have the power and authority and shall perform the functions and services as in this article prescribed and as otherwise provided by law.
 The commission shall encourage and endeavor to bring about mutual understanding and respect among all racial, religious and ethnic groups within the state and shall strive to eliminate all discrimination in employment and places of public accommodations by virtue of race, religion, color, national origin, ancestry, sex, age, blindness or handicap and shall strive to eliminate all discrimination in the sale, purchase, lease, rental or financing of housing and other real property by virtue of race, religion, color, national origin, ancestry, sex, blindness, handicap or familial status.

-The commission shall be composed of nine members, all residents and citizens of the State of West Virginia and broadly representative of the several racial, religious and ethnic groups residing within the state, to be appointed by the Governor, by and with the advice and consent of the Senate.
-Not more than five members of the commission shall be members of the same political party and at least one member, but not more than three members, shall be from any one congressional district.
+The commission shall be composed of nine members, all residents and citizens of the State of West Virginia and broadly representative of the several racial, religious, and ethnic groups residing within the state, to be appointed by the Governor, by and with the advice and consent of the Senate.
+Not more than five members of the commission shall be members of the same political party and not more than five members shall be appointed from any one congressional district.

 The members of the commission shall not receive a salary, but each appointed member shall be paid $50 per diem for actual time spent in the performance of duties under this article and shall be reimbursed for actual and necessary expenses incident to the performance of their duties, upon presentation of an itemized and sworn statement thereof.
 The foregoing per diem and reimbursement for actual and necessary expenses shall be paid from appropriations made by the Legislature to the commission.